 Examine if the PSAA was afforded adequate fair procedures in the substantiation assessment.

-4. Reach a conclusion on the substantiation assessment

-Reach one of the following conclusions in relation to the substantiation assessment:
+4. Reach a conclusion on the substantiation assessment Reach one of the following conclusions in relation to the substantiation assessment a.
+To uphold the final conclusion of the social work substantiation